Learn how to spot the real signs of underwatering in houseplants, vegetables, and shrubs so you can fix stress early and avoid losing plants.

 Container plants dry out faster than in-ground beds.
 Black plastic nursery pots in full sun can go from moist to bone dry in a single afternoon.

 Hanging baskets stuffed with flowers such as trailing verbena may need water twice daily in hot weather.
-If you know you are a forgetful waterer, pick more forgiving options like snake plants in pots or zz plant clumps.
+If you know you are a forgetful waterer, pick more forgiving options like snake plants in pots or ZZ plant clumps.

 Leaf problems get blamed on underwatering all the time.
 That leads to the worst combo, dry roots one week and then a drown-and-pray soaking the next.